w9w/JSA/README.md

 # Capabilities of jsa.py:

-- Looking for js files inside the first, second and third level js files.
-For example, http(s)://host.com/file.js contains a string "https://host.com/file.js" which could be different from already known 1st level js files and contain additional endpoints or secrets.
+- Looking for js files inside the first, second, and third-level js files.
+For example, http(s)://host.com/file.js contains a string "https://host.com/file.js" which could be different from already known 1st level js files and have additional endpoints or secrets.
-- Displaying endpoints for the first, second and third level js files.
+- Displaying endpoints for the first, second, and third-level js files.
-- Modifying found endpoins in the javascript file from /endpoint to http(s)://host_from_js_file.com/endpoint.
-This is a very usefull approach when you have a huge list of javascript files and would like to collect a list of all URLS.
+- Modifying found endpoints in the javascript file from /endpoint to http(s)://host_from_js_file.com/endpoint.
+This approach is handy when you have a massive list of javascript files and want to collect a list of all URLs.
-- Excludeing and printing 3rd party js files like https://googleapis.com or //facebook.net (most likely 2nd level js file) to reduce script runtime and remove unnecessary endpoints.
-Also, it is usefull to identify 3rd party js files since we can expand our attack surface and exploit vulnerabilities on a 3rd party website to try to make change to the javascript file.
+- Excluding and printing 3rd party js files like https://googleapis.com or //facebook.net (most likely 2nd level js file) to reduce script runtime and remove unnecessary endpoints.
+It is useful to identify 3rd party js files since we can expand our attack surface and exploit vulnerabilities on a 3rd party website to change the javascript file.
-- Checking the http code of the second and third level js files using HEAD method.
-If 200 - it goes for further processing (because all js files should have a 200 code, otherwise there will be no loading on the page), if 404 - then such a code indicates a non-existing file (or an unregistered host with a file) that can be uploaded by an attacker for the insertion on the target page.
+- Checking the http code of the second and third level js files using the HEAD method.
+If 200 - it goes for further processing (because all js files should have a 200 code; otherwise, there will be no loading on the page).
+If 404 - then such a code indicates a non-existing file that can be uploaded by an attacker for insertion on the target page.
 - Remove duplicates - js files and endpoints.
-By default, most of the tools for js grabbing (like subjs, gau, etc) can provide a list of js files containing duplicates.
-Even if they performed deduplication procedure, a list can still contain duplicates since, for example, http(s)://host.com/file.js and http(s)://host.com/file.js?identifier=random_str are the same js files.
-Deleting duplicates can greatly boost the program's performance.
+By default, most of the js grabbing tools (like subjs, gau, etc) can provide a list of js files containing duplicates.
+Even if they performed a deduplication procedure, a list could still have duplicates since, for example, http(s)://host.com/file.js and http(s)://host.com/file.js?identifier=random_str are the same js files.
+Deleting duplicates can significantly boost the program's performance.
 - Remove unnecessary files with such extensions .css|.png|.jpg|.svg|.jpeg|.ico|.gif|.woff|.woff2|.swf.

 [![asciicast](https://asciinema.org/a/0QzWKOxR18fStv7rxIkgrzt2I.svg)](https://asciinema.org/a/0QzWKOxR18fStv7rxIkgrzt2I)